Unbounded: Object-Boundary Interaction in Mixed Reality: Introduction and Context

-Many RtD works incorporate artistic or speculative~\cite{dunne_speculative_2013} elements, such as supernumerary robotic limbs enabling novel social interactions like arm swapping~\cite{yamamura_social_2023}; a radio that draws on listening-history metadata to revisit past music~\cite{odom_design_2018}; a design fiction film envisioning hybrid virtual funerals~\cite{uriu_designing_2025}; computational composites using Chinese papermaking techniques for tangible interaction~\cite{ye_crafting_2025}; or object detection to reframe encounters with art~\cite{meyer_algorithmic_2024}.
+We align with the last view, with slightly greater emphasis on design than on system considerations.
+We believe both are essential to anchor the speculative, while acknowledging that current technologies (e.g., the Meta Quest~3) impose limitations that we aim not to let constrain imagination.
+We also observe that prior frameworks often present elements only through text and symbols, which can limit expressiveness, as describing new interactions requires entirely new illustrations.
+In response, we introduce a visual design language (\Cref{sec:language}) that encodes elements to support the composition of new symbols and interaction illustrations.
+Beyond aesthetics, prior research shows that diagrammatic representations (e.g., causal pathway diagrams~\cite{zhong_ai-assisted_2024}) can facilitate creative exploration and communication.
+Our visual language serves a different purpose but may similarly support designers' thinking and collaboration.

-These works typically present the final artefact: robotic arms~\cite{yamamura_social_2023}, radio~\cite{odom_design_2018}, music player~\cite{pinder_queue_2025}, film~\cite{uriu_designing_2025}, web application~\cite{meyer_algorithmic_2024}, or vase~\cite{uriu_floral_2021}, with detailed design reflection, but rarely provide files or tools for reproduction or extension.
-Conversely, non-RtD works that focus on system and engineering, such as making objects disappear in MR~\cite{kari_scene_2023,lindlbauer_remixed_2018}, supporting everyday object interactions in AR~\cite{monteiro_teachable_2023}, or enabling giant-like walking in VR~\cite{abtahi_im_2019}, offer tools and technical details but lack design reflection.
+Many RtD works incorporate artistic or speculative elements, often through the creation of artifacts such as supernumerary robotic limbs that enable arm swapping~\cite{yamamura_social_2023}, a radio that supports experiences of living with music from one's past~\cite{odom_design_2018}, and a design fiction film envisioning hybrid virtual funerals~\cite{uriu_designing_2025}.
+They often provide deep design reflection, yet perhaps due to their conceptual nature, rarely offer files or tools for reproduction or extension.
+Conversely, non-RtD works that focus on system and engineering, such as making objects disappear in MR~\cite{kari_scene_2023,lindlbauer_remixed_2018} or enabling giant-like walking in VR~\cite{abtahi_im_2019}, offer tools and technical details but often lack design reflection.
+We therefore bring these two worlds together by offering an RtD inquiry for designers and a prototype for developers, enabling both to build upon our work.

-Our work combines these approaches to serve both designers and developers: we contribute a design framework through RtD while also implementing a prototype and releasing Unity Editor tools (Fig.~\ref{fig:tools}) for extension.
+Together, we hope our work serves as an anchor for imagination and expression.
+As John Dewey wrote in \emph{Art as Experience} (1934), \emph{``[\ldots{}] meanings are actually embodied in a material which thereby becomes the medium for their expression [\ldots{}] Its imaginative quality dominates, because meanings and values that are wider and deeper than the particular here and now in which they are anchored are realized by way of expressions''}~\cite[p.~273]{dewey_art_1980}.